 - Treating pain and inflammation improve the course of cartilage-damaging inflammation in the case of activated arthritis of the ankle.

-First priority is the non-surgical treatment of the arthritis of the ankle.
+Priority is the non-surgical treatment of the arthritis of the ankle.
 The recommended treatments depend on the stage of the arthritis of the ankle.
-The goal of all of these measures is to slow or stop the progression of arthritis.
+The goal of all these measures is to slow or stop the progression of arthritis.

 It is also not sensible to differentiate between surgical and conservative treatments.
 Both types of treatment have one goal: Improving the congruency (fit) and stability of the ankle, to slow or stop the course of arthritis.

-Therefore, we would like to introduce you to all conservative and surgical methods from a perspective of stabilising the ankle whilst explaining the specific benefit in a comprehensive strategy for treating arthritis of the ankle.
+Therefore, we would like to introduce you to all conservative and surgical methods from the perspective of stabilising the ankle whilst explaining the specific benefit of a comprehensive strategy for treating arthritis of the ankle.